-‘Black Panther’ Coming To FandangoNOW On May 8th
+‘Black Panther’ Coming To FandangoNOW On May 8

 — Black Panther (@theblackpanther) March 26, 2018

-For now, there are a few select theaters that are still running Black Panther, both in 2D and in 3D, and as of today, Black Panther has officially earned more at the box office than Titanic, becoming one of the top-grossing films of all time, and the first with a nearly all-black cast.
+For now, there are a few select theaters that are still running Black Panther, both in 2D and in 3D.
+As of today, Black Panther has officially earned more at the box office than Titanic, becoming one of the top-grossing films of all time, and the first with a nearly all-black cast.